ghoseyy/my_blog/_posts/2023-03-04-new-post-on-site.md

 ```bash
 jekyll serve
 ```
+After running this command, you can open a web browser and navigate to http://localhost:4000 (or the custom URL if you've configured it differently) to see your site as it will appear when deployed.

+Once you are satisfied with the local version, you can use jekyll build to generate the final version of your site, which can be deployed to a web server or hosting platform.

 ## Stage your changes

 Stage your changes: Before you commit, you need to stage the changes you want to include in the commit.
 You can do this using the git add command.
 For example: